AbhinavA10/AbhinavA10.github.io/README.md

 ## Ideas

 - [ ] make better favicon.ico/logo
-- [ ] folio template can be used for blog and contact structure
 - [ ] spread chevrons out in carousel
 - [ ] carousel caption -- appear too high up on picture, and aren't very readable --> mask?
 - [ ] carousel indicators --> change colours